krishangpatney/Fruit-Cocktail/src/readme.md

 # Readme

-Put a brief description of your code here.
-This should at least describe the file structure.

-There are 3 parts within this folder, each consists of two different directories, run a specific deployment pattern, The data_analysis direrctory has the collected data, aswell as the jupyter notebooks for each fruit, refer the dissertation for more details, these store graphic visualizations for the collected data.
+There are 3 parts within this folder, each consists of two different directories, run a specific deployment pattern.
+The data_analysis direrctory has the collected data, aswell as the jupyter notebooks for each fruit, refer the dissertation for more details, these store graphic visualizations for the collected data.

 ## Build instructions